4 days In New York City Itinerary- Ultimate Guide For First Timers

 The High Line

 After having stuffed your face at Chelsea Market, head to the High Line to take a stroll and work off all that food.
-The High Line is a 1-minute walk from Chelsea Market and can be accessed via W 16th Avenue.
+The High Line is one of the best free things to do in New York City.
+It is a 1-minute walk from Chelsea Market and can be accessed via W 16th Avenue.

 The High-Line is a innovative project in New York, opening in 2009.
 This disused elevated railway line was due to be demolished when it was saved and transformed into this urban public park.
 Spanning 1.45 miles, the high Line showcases many a unique view of New York City.
 You’ll find various pieces of artwork along your walk as well as several thriving wildflowers.
 On a hot day you can find vendors selling Ice Cream and shady spots to sit and enjoy them!

 Spend the last evening of your 4 days in New York at one of the many Broadway shows.
 Whether it be Wicked, The Lion King or Hamilton, you’re sure to find a show you’ll love.
 The TKTS booth is one of the best way to snag tickets to a Broadway show.
 Their booth in Times Square is the most popular but they do have outlets at Lincoln Center and South Street Seaport.
 The best time of day to purchase tickets is early in the morning when the booth opens, however don’t expect to be the only there!
 Everyone wants cheap Broadway tickets.
 Going later in the day can sometimes pay off too though!
 Tickets can get released for shows all throughout the day, so you may be lucky and get tickets 30 minutes before a show starts!